-8. On 14-2-2002 all the shares of Enron Oil and Gas India Ltd. were acquired by B.G.
-Mumbai Holdings Ltd. and the name of Enron Oil and Gas India Ltd. was changed to M/s.
-B.G.
+- 8. On 14.02.2002 all the shares of Enron Oil and Gas India Ltd. were acquired by B.G.
+Mumbai Holdings Ltd. and the name of Enron Oil and Gas India Ltd. was changed to M/s B.G.
 Exploration and Production India Ltd. (which is the appellant).
-To reflect the aforesaid change in ownership of Enron Oil and Gas India Ltd., the Contract was amended on 19-1-2005, whereby the Holders were made 'Joint Operators' of the Contract and all rights and liabilities of Enron Oil and Gas India Ltd. were assumed by the appellant.
-Similarly, the respective Agreements executed by the Holders for the Contract Areas were amended and restated in accordance with the amended Contract to reflect the change in ownership of Enron Oil and Gas India Ltd. to the appellant.

-9. The Contract determines the participating interest of each of the Holders, which is the respective ratio of sharing amongst the parties to the Contract.
-The participating interests of each of the parties, as determined in the Contract, is in the ratio of 40:30:30 between ONGC, RIL and the appellant respectively.

-10. The first two phases of the Contract, namely exploration and development require an investment cycle in which the Government did not invest.
+To reflect the aforesaid change in ownership of Enron Oil and Gas India Ltd., the Contract was amended on 19.01.2005, whereby the Holders were made 'Joint Operators' of the Contract and all rights and liabilities of Enron Oil and Gas India Ltd. were assumed by the appellant.
+Similarly, the respective Agreements executed by the Holders for the Contract Areas were amended and restated in accordance with the amended Contract to reflect the change in ownership of Enron Oil and Gas India Ltd. to the appellant. - 9.
+The Contract determines the participating interest of each of the Holders, which is the respective ratio of sharing amongst the parties to the Contract.
+The participating interests of each of the parties, as determined in the Contract, is in the ratio of 40:30:30 between ONGC, RIL and the appellant respectively. - 10.
+The first two phases of the Contract, namely exploration and development require an investment cycle in which the Government did not invest.
 This investment was made by the Holders.
-In this phase, since there is a recurring need of finance/capital investment, a joint account is created, and capital contributions are made from time to time depending upon the project requirements through 'Cash Calls'.
+In this phase, since there is a recurring need of finance/ capital investment, a joint account is created, and capital contributions are made from time to time depending upon the project requirements through 'Cash Calls'.
 In case the exploration is successful, the mineral is extracted.
-The said mineral is first used by the Holders to recover the expenses incurred i.e. Cost Petroleum and then the excess share is the profit, known as "Profit Petroleum" which is shared amongst the parties to the Contract i.e. the Government of India and the Holders in the prescribed proportion as per the investment multiple in the terms agreed in the Contract.
+The said i.e. Cost Petroleum and then the excess share is the profit, known as "Profit Petroleum" which is shared amongst the parties to the Contract i.e. the Government of India and the Holders in the prescribed proportion as per the investment multiple in the terms agreed in the Contract.

-11. The ability of the Contractor to recover any costs so incurred for the Petroleum Operations is dependent on the existence of "Cost Petroleum".
+- 11. The ability of the Contractor to recover any costs so incurred for the Petroleum Operations is dependent on the existence of "Cost Petroleum".
 Thus, in the event the exploration is unsuccessful, the costs incurred would have to be borne by the Holders and would not in any manner be reimbursed by the Government.
-Further, the ability of the Government of India and the Holders to share surplus profits is dependent upon there being a distributable surplus after deduction of the costs incurred by the Holders.

-12. The issue arising in all the three appeals relates to the Production Sharing Contract dated 22-12-1994 and the cause of action, as can be culled out from the show cause notice, is as follows :

-- (i) The transaction between the appellant (on behalf of all the three Holders i.e., the appellant RIL and ONGC) and the Government of India are on principal-to-principal basis.
-The appellant (on behalf of the Holders) and the Government of India are two separate and distinct juridical persons, with the former acting as the service provider and the latter acting as the service recipient; - (ii) The appellant (on behalf of the Holders) is providing "mining services" (i.e., development of exploration and production of crude oil, gas and condensate) to the Government of India; - (iii) The recovery of cost of service i.e. "Cost Petroleum" from the Government of India represents the consideration for providing "mining services"; and - (iv) In the show cause notice dated 5-7-2019, it is also alleged that the recovery of "Cost Petroleum" and "Profit Petroleum" represents consideration received by the appellant for providing "mining service" to the Government of India.
+Further, the ability of the Government of India and the Holders to share surplus profits is dependent upon there being a distributable surplus after deduction of the costs incurred by the Holders. - 12.
+The issue arising in all the three appeals relates to the Production Sharing Contract dated 22.12.1994 and the cause of action, as can be culled out from the show cause notice, is as follows: - (i) The transaction between the appellant (on behalf of all the three Holders i.e., the appellant RIL and ONGC) and the Government of India are on principal-to-principal basis.
+The appellant (on behalf of the Holders) and the Government of India are two separate and distinct juridical persons, with the former acting as the service provider and the latter acting as the service recipient; - (ii) The appellant (on behalf of the Holders) is providing "mining services" (i.e., development of exploration and production of crude oil, gas and condensate) to the Government of India;